How to Host Your Murder Mystery

 Your Role:

-1. Welcome guests using your Host Script arrival greeting
+1. Welcome guests in character using your Host Script arrival greeting

 Guest Activity: